-By being obedient to the Spirit of Holiness and the Miltha, or Word of God.
+By being obedient to the Spirit of Holiness and the Miltha, or Word from the Father.

-We look to Maran Yeshua as our Savior and Great Shepherd.
+We look to Maran Yeshua as our beloved Messiah and Great Teacher.

 The Divine Revelation of Melkhizedek and the restoration of the Gentile Assembly of Talmidim of Yeshua Mashikha